 What you may not realize, however, is that seafood is the fastest-growing protein category, with an annual growth rate surpassing that of all land-based animal meat combined.
 And within that category, fish farming — or aquaculture as it’s more technically known — contributes more than wild capture operations dubbed fisheries.

-The environmental consequences of beef farming are very well known thanks to the wealth of information — some of it misinformed — offered to consumers daily, often by startups creating alternatives.
+The environmental consequences of beef farming are also well-known thanks to the wealth of information — some of it misinformed — offered to consumers daily, often by startups creating alternatives.
 Beyond Meat’s stellar IPO and Impossible Foods’ star-studded investment round are cases in point.

 But aquaculture also has an environmental footprint that needs serious attention, according to a new report from FAIRR, the investor network dedicated to highlighting ESG issues in protein supply chains.
 And the industry is at risk from environmental threats coming from elsewhere.